Updated on December 28th, 2023

 Wax Moths & Small Hive Beetles

-After extracting honey, freeze comb for at least 24 hours before storing to kill wax moth and small hive beetle eggs.
+After extracting honey, freeze the comb for at least 24 hours before storing it to kill wax moth and small hive beetle eggs.

 Traps have been proven effective in controlling small hive beetles.
 The University of Arkansas – Division of Agriculture has a list of traps and additional information in their online publication Managing Small Hive Beetles.

-Limit the amount of area your bees need to defend from pests.
+Limit the amount of area your bees need to defend themselves from pests.
 Do not leave empty supers full of comb on the hive as a breeding ground.
-Forcing bees to cover this additional territory offsets the benefits of having a healthy, populous colony.
+Forcing bees to cover this additional territory may weaken an otherwise strong colony.

 BeeAware’s website has detailed information about wax moths, small hive beetles, and other pests.

-See additional resources at the end of this article.
+See additional resources at the end of this article along with our article about honey bee pests and predators.

 You, as a beekeeper, might even be the cause of the frequent disturbance, especially with a new installation.
 Limit intrusions into a new hive while it gets established.